luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

 First search it to report duplicates, if found in the scope.
 If the found item has a different case than the name we're adding, emit error & return

-#### method addToSpecificScope(scope:Names.Declaration, item, options:Names.NameDeclOptions) returns Names.Declaration
+#### method addToSpecificScope(scope:Names.Declaration, item, options:Names.DeclarationOptions) returns Names.Declaration

         declare valid item.name
         var name = type of item is 'string'? item : item.name